Comment on page

 The Spool Protocol and associated products have so far been built directly by the builders without the usage of any funds derived from the DAO Treasury or elsewhere.

 The initial DAO contributors were all granted temporary governance tokens and they do not currently hold SPOOL Tokens.

-Currently only Ethereum.
+Currently Ethereum and Arbitrum.
 We've detailed our decision as to why here:

 Expansion to more ecosystems is likely however and conceptualization for this has already started.
 Actual development and implementation is subject to a governance vote.

 First off, to have all your money in one yield generator can be considered risky considering the fact that that particular yield generator "might" fail, therefore spreading risk across multiple protocols is a much safer approach to yield farming.